For our citizenship is in heaven, from where we also wait for a Savior, the Lord Jesus Christ. Philippians 3:20

 Righteousness through Faith

 1 Finally, my brothers, rejoice in the Lord!
-To write the same things to you, to me indeed is not tiresome, but for you it is a safeguard.
+To write the same things to you, indeed is not tiresome to me, but for you it is a safeguard.

-If any other man thinks that he has confidence in the flesh, I yet more: 5 circumcised the eighth day, of the stock of Israel, of the tribe of Benjamin, a Hebrew of Hebrews; concerning the law, a Pharisee; 6 concerning zeal, persecuting the assembly; concerning the righteousness which is in the law, found blameless.
+If any man thinks that he has cause for confidence in the flesh, I have yet more: 5 circumcised the eighth day, of the stock of Israel, of the tribe of Benjamin, a Hebrew of Hebrews; concerning the law, a Pharisee; 6 concerning zeal, persecuting the assembly; concerning the righteousness which is in the law, found blameless.

 Knowing Christ is Above All